Pro Plan Sport Dog Food Review

 When you consider the protein-boosting effect of the corn gluten and corn germ meals, this looks like the profile of a kibble containing a moderate amount of meat.

-Purina Pro Plan Sport offers both with-grain and grain-free dry recipes that include a moderate amount of named meat and by-product meals as its dominant source of animal protein, thus earning the brand 3.5 stars.
+Purina Pro Plan Sport is a grain-inclusive dry dog food that uses a moderate amount of named meat and by-product meals as its dominant source of animal protein, thus earning the brand 4 stars.

 - Purina Beneful and Pro Plan Dog Food Recall (3/11/2016)

 - Purina One Beyond Dog Food Recall (8/30/2013)

 You can view a complete list of all dog food recalls since 2009 here.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 The following Purina Pro Plan reviews are also posted on this website:

 - Purina Pro Plan Bright Mind Dog Food Review (Dry)